alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Testing Strategies
 Testing `Result` is cleaner than testing Exceptions because you don't need `Assert.Throws`.

-In production codebases, tests often benefit from small "peek" helpers or custom assertion methods, but sticking to the public API is fine for this article.
+In a real codebase, you might add a small helper to "peek" inside a `Result` in tests.
+For this post, sticking to the public API is fine.

 If your `Result` type keeps its internals private, use `Match` to unwrap the error for assertion.
 In a unit test, entering the success branch when you expected failure is a test failure, so throw immediately.